About Carmin & Flint

 The molten metal is then poured into the mold cavity.
 The mold is cut to release the model with a scalpel.
 Finally, the resulting piece will be cleaned and polished to achieve the desired effect.

 Different precious metals can be used for casting.
 I am using 925 sterling silver, which is 92.5% pure silver and 7.5% copper.
 Jewelry named "silver" must contain at least 92.5% pure silver.
-This denomination simply means that the jewelry is made of real silver as opposed to silver plating.
+This denomination means that the jewelry is made of real silver as opposed to silver plating.

 Events and creative workshops